jbosstools/jbosstools-target-platforms/README.md

     $ mvn clean verify -Dmirror-target-to-repo.includeSources=true

+If you want to run the build and not fail if there's a problem w/ validation, do this:

+    $ mvn clean verify -Dvalidate-target-platform.failOnError=false

 If you just want to check if things compiles/builds you can run:

     $ mvn clean verify -DskipTest=true